Getting Started with the Diagram Component in the Blazor MAUI App

 To use the MAUI project templates, install the Mobile development with the .NET extension for Visual Studio.
 For more details, refer to here or the Syncfusion® Blazor Extension.

-Step 1: Create a new Blazor MAUI App in Visual Studio
+Step 1: How to Create a New Blazor MAUI App in Visual Studio

-You can create a Blazor MAUI App using Visual Studio via Microsoft Templates.
+Create a Blazor MAUI App using Visual Studio via Microsoft Templates.
+For detailed instructions, refer to this Blazor MAUI App Getting Started documentation.

-Step 2: Install Diagram NuGet package in Blazor Maui App
+Step 2: How to Install Diagram NuGet Package in Blazor MAUI App

 @using Syncfusion.Blazor